aihtn2708/SQLinRealWorld/FULLJOIN.md

+An full outer join is a method of combining tables so that the result includes unmatched rows of both tables.
+If you are joining two tables and want the result set to include unmatched rows from both tables, use a FULL OUTER JOIN clause.
+The matching is based on the join condition.

 In this use case, we aim to analyze the historical and current supply/demand (S/D) ratio for products in an inventory system.
 The goal is to understand past risks and manage current inventory levels effectively.
 We utilize data from three key sources: